The Sovereign UX Codex

 Violated Laws: Law of Sovereignty, No Design Without Consent

-Refinement Direction: Design for consensual convergence, not override.
-Collective insight must never bypass individual consent.
+Refinement Direction: Design for consensual convergence, never override.
+Collective insight must not bypass individual consent.

-Summary: Sovereignty itself is culturally constructed.
-The framework assumes individual agency as primary, but some cultures prioritize collective harmony, elder wisdom, or spiritual guidance.
+Summary: Sovereignty is culturally constructed.
+The framework assumes individual agency as primary, but some cultures emphasize collective harmony or elder authority.

 Challenge Type: Cross-Cultural UX Gap